 There are two pools at Vilamendhoo.
 One is for water villa guests only (Sunset Bar Pool) and the other is for any guest (Boashi Bar Pool).
 The latter includes a childrens wading pool.
 The Sunset Bar Pool is an infinity pool complete with stunning views.

 There is a small shop, library and cyber cafe near the main reception area, a separate childrens playground and even a specific wedding pavilion.
-However, it’s sports where Vilamendhoo really shines.
+However, it’s sports where Vilamendhoo really shines in its reviews.

 The sports and recreation area includes a full sized football pitch, badminton court, table tennis table, tennis court, beach volleyball court and putting green.
 They even do a guests vs. staff football match each Sunday.
 We managed to win 11-3 and it was great fun.